Alttaf/ably-hack/README.md

 ```

 ## About
-This is an Ably GopherCon 2021 Hackathon entry. based on [Teletext](https://en.wikipedia.org/wiki/Teletext).
+This is an Ably GopherCon 2021 Hackathon entry based on [Teletext](https://en.wikipedia.org/wiki/Teletext).

 Teletext was a protocol that allowed broadcasters to send text signals to televisions.
 This project is a similar concept, broadcasting tweet counts for a given hashtag in real time, via [Ably](https://ably.com)'s realtime API.

-Visit the site at <https://mighty-lake-60203.herokuapp.com> to see the data in real time for the keyword "lakers" ([this search](https://twitter.com/search?q=lakers&src=typed_query&f=live) shows the equivalent data in Twitter).
+Visit the site at <https://mighty-lake-60203.herokuapp.com> to see the data in real time for the keyword "google" ([this search](https://twitter.com/search?q=google&src=typed_query&f=live) shows the equivalent data in Twitter).
 This keyword was chosen for the demo since there due to the reliability of tweets matching this keyword every minute!

 The table automatically updates: a new entry will be added at the top with each new minute, with data from the last two hours being shown.